yongbin999/lineserver-nodejs/README.md

 * How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?
 > * Runtime: O(k) where k is the line-size of the chuck block
 > * Storage: O(2n) where n is the size of the text files
 > * File size will not impact the system runtime performance, as long as we have enough storage for these splited files.
-The line splitting creates an skip index with O(1) search.
-Then we can read through the chuck to find the line O(n).
+The line splitting creates an skip index as the chucked blocks, then we can read through the chuck to find the line O(k).

 * How will your system perform with 100 users?
 10000 users?
 1000000 users?
 > * The findLine() function is writen in async promise, which is nonblock and will respond to request once result is found.